asgardphp/docs/http-controllers.md

 		}
 	}

-Here we have only one action called indexAction, which receives the request as a parameter.
+Here we have only one action called indexAction, which receives the request as a method parameter.

 <a name="validator"></a>
 ##Routing